SergheiTibulschii/sole-and-ankle-revisited/README.md

 ## Exercise 6: Theming with CSS Variables

-As it stands, we have a few colors in our `constants.js` file.
+As it stands, we have a few vars in our `constants.js` file.
 When we want to use a color, we import and interpolate it:

 ```jsx
 import { COLORS } from '../../constants';